 Yorkshire Terriers are affected by quite a few health conditions in comparison to other dog breeds.
 Generally, this is a direct consequence of their small size and a lot of inbreeding in a given dog’s pedigree.
-When you decide to breed yorkies, you must ensure their good health and sound genetics before attempting to organize a copulatory tie.
+When you decide to breed Yorkies, you must ensure their good health and sound genetics before attempting to organize a copulatory tie.

 In general, toy breeds have dental problems because they have small mouths lacking sufficient room for all teeth to grow properly.
-The genetics of downsizing the palate and the teeth sometimes has not quite kept up with the rest of the dog.
+The genetics of downsizing the palate and the teeth sometimes have not quite kept up with the rest of the dog.

 Dogs have two sets of teeth—puppy and adult.
 The 28 puppy teeth (or deciduous teeth) come in at 3 weeks and the adult teeth start erupting at 3 months.
 Normally, the adult tooth replaces the puppy tooth.
-Usually by four months all the puppy teeth are gone.
+Usually, by four months all the puppy teeth are gone.
 By six months a dog should have all of its 42 adult teeth.
 If a puppy tooth is not pushed out, it will cause crowding of teeth in the dog’s mouth.
-This crowding makes for a poor bite, and is subject to tooth decay.
+This crowding makes for a poor bite and is subject to tooth decay.

 Yorkies will frequently retain some puppy teeth.
 The solution is to pull the baby tooth.
 All Yorkies should be given regular teeth cleanings to prevent gum disease and tooth decay.
-When breeding Yorkshire terriers, the breeder must have schedule planned up with the vet for the year coming.
+When breeding Yorkshire terriers, the breeder must have a schedule planned up with the vet for the year coming.

 Common Genetic Defects